bualimov/nfl-databowl-2025/README.md

-# nfl-databowl-2025
+# NFL 2025 Data Bowl Project 🏈
+Bakhtiyor and Dimitri
-All files related with our NFL databowl project
+All files related with our NFL databowl project, our ideas, and notebooks/files.